Lyuminarskiy/c/practice/lesson07.md

 int count(int array[][5], int rows_number);
 ```

-The function should find the count of the values in the a two-dimensional 5-columns array ...
+The function should find the count of the values in the a two-dimensional 5-columns array for the values ...

 | Variant | Description                                                                                  |
 | ------- | -------------------------------------------------------------------------------------------- |